 Realizing that her customer base was going to grow quickly, Esperanza made haste in getting the shop ready.
 She ordered a sign and made arrangements with a produce vendor to keep the cocoa pods coming in.
 Within no time, Chocolates Diamanté was up and running.

 Over the next seven years, Esperanza made chocolates in the morning, sold them in the afternoon, and spent the early evenings sunbathing and walking on the beach.
-As a result of her chocolates, the population of the little fishing village doubled, and a new school had to be built.
+As a result of her chocolates, the population of the little fishing village doubled.
+The town even built a new school to accommodate the influx of children.

 Within the first two years, Esperanza was able to buy the shop from Doña Luz.
 Upon receiving payment in full, Doña Luz set off to do some traveling before she died.
 Her last words to Esperanza before she got on the bus were, “Enjoy the bedroom that overlooks the beach while you can.
 In due time, you will find that it will be well suited as a nursery.”

 Esperanza blew the old woman’s comment off, thinking that she may have forgotten about Esperanza’s dilemma.
-For the next seven years, she didn’t even look at a man with the faint hint of desire.
-Until the day she opened the doors of her shop and saw the tall stranger in green fatigues, wearing a black beret, standing across the street.
+For the next five years, she didn’t even look at a man with the faint hint of desire.
+Until the day she opened the doors of her shop and saw the tall, handsome stranger in green fatigues, wearing a black beret, standing across the street.